 Currently, Anna is best known for her signature Flower Artworks, which capture the transient beauty of flowers.
 Using a macro lens she shoots exquisite flower close-ups, and then shifts scale to print over-size.
 This inter-play of scale is an area of on-going interest.
-Anna has perfected her shooting and editing skills over many years, and now works with a digital “darkroom”.
+Anna has perfected her shooting and editing skills over many years, and now works in a digital “darkroom” on her computer.

 Her images are contemporary flower still lifes.
 The flowers are often shot against dark backgrounds to enhance tonal richness and offset their unique beauty.
 Sometimes the image of one flower alone fills the frame to make a hyper real statement.
 Anna is interested in capturing form as well as colour.
 Petals hold endless appeal for her with their variety and texture.
 She loves the sculptural petals of Magnolia grandiflora, the tissue like petals of Peonies and Poppies, and the more symmetrical petal formations of Dahlias.

 Her on-going photographic practice is to find new ways to work with flora.
 The botanical world is her constant source of inspiration.

 “Anna’s beautiful TRIPTYCH of images has added another dimension to the Ronald McDonald House’s gallery spaces.
 They are warm, accessible yet have an amazing spiritual dimension.
 Our families find them calming and restful after stressful institutionalised days within the Hospital.”
 Beth

 “Anna’s CAMELLIA print has transformed our home.
 Her photographs capture the essence, beauty and detail of a bloom.
 Not only is each of her works a masterpiece, she is a true professional to work with, listening carefully to the needs of the client.
 For commissioned work, her expert design eye ensures that the art and the room are truly in harmony.”
 Susan